 Navigation and Workflow

-Ok, so you have chosen Ableton as your DAW and as stated above this controller is exclusive and unique to your weapon of choice, so how do you use Push 2?
+So how do you use Push 2?
 And what are its limitations?
-Making beats and sequencing with Push 2 and all 64 pads in the grid at once.
+Well, you can make beats and sequence with all 64 pads in the grid at once.

 Making Beats and Sequencing

-Additionally, your play, stop and record buttons are conveniently located next to your left hand when drumming and recording beats, I love this arrangement as it stops you reaching all over the controller and slowing down your workflow, while you are tapping out new ideas to work from.
+Additionally, your play, stop, and record buttons are conveniently located next to your left hand when drumming and recording beats.
+We love this arrangement as it stops you from reaching all over the controller and slowing down your workflow while tapping out new ideas to work from.

-These sorts of small interruption can kill the creative flow and can knock you offbeat making zen mode.
-The top 4 X 8 or 32 pads in the grid are dedicated to the traditionally styled step sequencer, this is a fantastic visual element to the entire beat creation process.
+These sorts of small interruptions can kill the creative flow and can knock you off your beat-making zen mode.
+The top 4 x 8 or 32 pads in the grid are dedicated to the traditionally styled step sequencer, this is a fantastic visual element to the entire beat creation process.

 The pad lights run from left to right across the grid, always giving a point reference of where the sound you have triggered from the drum kit is in the beat sequence, plus you have the ability to manipulate every sound, quantize the sequence and extend the length of the pattern all from the controller.